We’re a community organization

 Friends of Dead Horse Canyon meets in the park the third Saturday of every month from 9am - 1pm to weed, plant and water.
 Learn more about our advocacy work around this issue and add your voice to the discussion.

 FODHC is working with Seattle Public Utilities to explore non-invasive solutions to the sediment management problems in Taylor Creek, which runs through Dead Horse Canyon.
-In Fall 2022, SPU removed an option from consideration that would have destroyed hundreds of trees along the walking trail.
+A decision was made in Spring 2024 to use ATVs along the existing trail to bring in materials to be placed by hand.
+With this option, there will be no road built in Dead Horse Canyon!
 Learn more about the Taylor Creek project and our ongoing efforts to protect the park.